Spain Tour in

 cathedral has been built on the place of a mosque.
 (1402

 This is the largest Gothic church in the world.

-palace Alcázar of Seville.
+palace Alcázar of Sevilla.
 It looks like

 the Alhambra in Granada.